 You did it!

 Your baby is now whole and complete.
 It is quite a sense of accomplishment building your own drums and I think that at the end of this process you’ll agree with me that building your own kit is not necessarily just about cost savings, but more about the intimacy it creates with the instrument of your creativity.

 This is surely a kit that will stand out in your collection.
 While it may seem like a ‘No Name Kit’ to an onlooker, to you this kit IS EVERYTHING!

 How do you make a homemade drum kit?
+Any cylindrical object, or even square boxes can be used to emulate drums in varying sizes.
 Building a legitimate homemade kit without the benefit of parts and manufactured shells is incredibly hard, however there are all sorts of approaches if you are considering a more non-traditional route.
-Essentially, any cylindrical object, or even square boxes can be used to emulate drums in varying sizes.

 How do you make a portable drum kit?
-The process of making a drum set that can travel easily is very similar to the project outlined above, except for two key differences.
-First, you’re going to want to focus on smaller drum sizes that don’t weigh a ton and can be easily carried around.
-The second is that you’re going to want to try and focus on drums that can be nested inside of each other for transport.
+Focus on smaller drum sizes that don’t weigh a ton and can be easily carried around.
+Build drums that can be nested inside of each other for transport.
 If done right, this should allow you to carry your entire kit around with you in one trip to the car instead of several.